 CalFresh (formerly known as food stamps) helps people with limited income pay for food.
 CalFresh can be used at most grocery stores, when ordering groceries online at select retailers and at farmers markets that accept an Electronic Benefit Transfer (EBT) card.
 Benefits are provided on an EBT card that works like a debit card.
 CalFresh benefits are not a loan and do not need to be paid back.

-CalFresh is a nutrition program, funded by the USDA, which also funds free lunches at schools and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
+CalFresh is a nutrition program, funded by the U.S. Department of Agriculture (USDA), which also funds free lunches at schools and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
 CalFresh is not the same as CalWORKs or welfare.
 The CalFresh Program is federally known as the Supplemental Nutrition Assistance Program (SNAP) outside of California.

 How can I maximize my CalFresh benefits?